Indonesia–Israel relations: Jokowi presidency (2014–2024)

+Prabowo presidency (2024–present)

 In June 2024, President-elect of the Republic of Indonesia for the period 2024–2029, Prabowo Subianto, expressed his support for the two-state solution to resolve the Palestinian conflict.
 And was ready to send peacekeeping troops to the Gaza region.
 Prabowo made this statement at the International Institute for Strategic Studies (IISS) Shangri-La Dialogue 2024 forum in Singapore.
 Responding to Prabowo's statement, the TNI stated that it was ready to implement it.
 Head of the TNI Information Center, Major General Nugraha Gumilar, ensured that TNI soldiers were ready to carry out peace operations under the United Nations (UN) wherever there was an order from the state.
 "For Indonesia, the pursuit of peace, security, stability and prosperity is the main foundation of our international engagement.
 We believe that only through dialogue and cooperation can we achieve these goals," said Prabowo.

 He considers collaboration to be the only way to create prosperity and harmony in the world.
 Therefore, he ensured that Indonesia was strongly committed to inviting various countries to collaborate and establish dialogue in achieving common interests.
 Prabowo also ensured that the Indonesian government would also encourage the world to uphold international law, especially in the aspect of respecting each country's national sovereignty and territorial integrity as mandated by the UN Charter.
 He also highlighted specifically the conflict in Gaza.
 In particular, Israel's actions in attacking civilians who were taking refuge in Rafah.
 According to him, this action must be immediately investigated because it has victimized children, women and unarmed citizens.
 "This heartbreaking incident encourages us to immediately call for a thorough investigation into this humanitarian disaster," stressed Prabowo.
 "We believe that along with many other countries in the world today, the only real solution for lasting peace and security for Israel and Palestine is a two-state solution," he said.

-On May 28, 2025, during a conversation with French President Emmanuel Macron in Jakarta, Indonesian President Prabowo Subianto once again expressed that he would be willing to establish diplomatic relations with Israel if the country acknowledged the Palestinian state.
+On 28 May 2025, during a conversation with French President Emmanuel Macron in Jakarta, Indonesian President Prabowo Subianto once again expressed that he would be willing to establish diplomatic relations with Israel if the country acknowledged the Palestinian state.

 On 31 July 2025, Indonesia signed the New York Declaration backed by France and Saudi Arabia in the UN Headquarters in New York, supporting Hamas relinquishing its rule over Gaza, the return of all Israeli hostages, the release of Palestinian prisoners, the withdrawal of Israeli troops from Gaza and support to the two-state solution.

-On 13 October 2025, it was announced that the Indonesian President, Prabowo Subianto, was scheduled to make his first official visit to Israel the following day.
+On 24 September 2025, President Prabowo Subianto, declared during a speech at the UNGA, "we must also recognize and guarantee the safety and security of Israel".
+On 13 October 2025, it was reported in Israeli media that Subianto was scheduled to make his first official visit to Israel the following day.
+Reports that Subianto would travel to Israel were subsequently denied by Foreign Minister Sugiono.